 Businesses should be maximizing their online platforms to adapt to this new reality.
 Since online shopping crosses borders, business owners have access to a wider customer pool.

-To learn how to tread the digital waters, you should bolster your digital marketing strategies by finding and building new leads through social media.
+To learn how to tread the digital waters, you should bolster your digital strategy by finding and building new leads through social media.
 Now might be the perfect time to do this, as the cost of Facebook ads has been dropping recently.

 As you focus on brand awareness and widen your reach, your sales will increase.